Helping millions of people navigate the world of technology.

-If your internet seems to be working, one of the Steam app processes may be experiencing issues.
+The “Failed to load web page” error in Steam can occur if one of the app processes is experiencing issues.
 You can try ending all the Steam processes and reopening the app to fix the issue.

-Press the Control + Shift + Escape keyboard shortcut to open the Task Manager.
+Press the Ctrl + Shift + Escape keyboard shortcut to open the Task Manager.
 On the Processes tab, right-click on Steam and select End task.

 Close Steam in Windows